 Plug-in hybrids reduce fuel costs by

-- Using high-capacity batteries that allow them to operate on electricity from the outlet for significant distances—electricity typically costs less than half as much as gasoline
+- Using high-capacity batteries that allow them to operate on electricity from the outlet for significant distances—operating on electricity typically costs less than half as much as operating on gasoline

 - Using a larger electric motor that typically allows the vehicle to use electricity at higher speeds than regular hybrids